EU hurt as US flexes sanctions muscles

 British banks HSBC and Standard Chartered have been hit in the past with huge US fines for doing business in Iran and were reluctant to go back in when sanctions were first lifted.
 That decision looks like a wise one now.

-EU trade with Iran has nearly tripled, from $9bn in 2015, when sanctions were lifted, to $25bn now.
-Unless the EU finds a way to keep this deal alive without ruining its own company's business with the US, that could go straight back down again.
+EU trade with Iran has nearly tripled, from $9bn in 2015 when sanctions were lifted, to $25bn.
+Unless the EU finds a way to keep this deal alive without ruining its own companies' business with the US, that could go straight back down again.